django-fluent/django-fluent-comments/README.rst

 ============

-The *django-fluent-comments* module enhances the default appearance of the django.contrib.comments_ application to be directly usable in web sites.
+The *django-fluent-comments* module enhances the default appearance of the django_comments_ application to be directly usable in web sites.
 The features are:

 * Ajax-based preview and posting of comments